clux/shipcat/doc/intro.md

 This example shows a small hypothetical service running with 2 replicas in the `dev-uk` kube region, listening on port 8080, with a couple of auth secrets fetched from vault, and a templated `env.yml` mounted into `/config/`.

-For a list of what's available in the API please consult the API documentation for [shipcat::Manifest](https://babylonpartners.github.io/shipcat/shipcat/manifest/manifest/struct.Manifest.html)
+For a list of what's available in the API please consult the API documentation for [shipcat::Manifest](https://babylonhealth.github.io/shipcat/shipcat/manifest/manifest/struct.Manifest.html)

 ## Kubernetes Templates
 The completed manifest (from `shipcat values`) is currently passed to the configured helm chart (by default; the `base` chart) that also lives in the manifests repository.

-To see your completed kube yaml you can `shipcat template storage-provider`, which willl complete the manifest, then pass it to `helm template charts/base`
+To see your completed kube yaml you can `shipcat template storage-provider`, which willl complete the manifest, then pass it to `helm template charts/base`.

+Charts are expected to all have owner references back to our `shipcatmanifests` crd and not rely on the `.Release` object in helm templates (see the [example chart](https://github.com/babylonhealth/shipcat/tree/master/examples/charts/base)).

 ## Upgrade strategies
-All manifests in the repo are continually reconciled on merge using `shipcat cluster` commands. `shipcat apply {service} -t {imageversion}` can also be run locally.
+All manifests in the repo are continually reconciled on merge using `shipcat cluster` commands. `shipcat apply {service} -t {imageversion}` can also be to perform individual upgrades.